 Skip to main content

 • Pass natural, well-punctuated text.
 Full sentences with normal capitalization and punctuation produce the best pacing and intonation.
-Ending each transcript with terminal punctuation (., ?, !) is recommended.
+End each transcript with terminal punctuation (., ?, !).

 • US phone numbers: (415) 555-1212